leobudima/elogii-blog/content/guide-to-route-optimization-software.md

 ### #1 It helps you identify the most cost-effective routes.

-This is the main feature of route optimization software.
+This is the main feature of route planning software.
 It relies on advanced algorithms to analyze and determine the best routes based on your parameters.

 ### #2 It reduces the total distance for each route.